 Less commonly, chronic high blood pressure can cause a recurring nosebleed.
 Interestingly, chronic hypertension is a leading risk factor for a stroke or transient ischemic attack.

-“Nosebleeds are almost never a primary stroke or TIA,” says Atif Zafar, MD, director of the stroke program at University of New Mexico Hospital and assistant professor of Stroke/Neurology at the UNM School of Medicine.
+“Nosebleeds are almost never a primary stroke or TIA,” says Atif Zafar, MD, medical director of St. Michaels Hospital in Toronto, Ontario, and former director of the stroke program at University of New Mexico Hospital.

 Classic Stroke Symptoms (all are sudden-onset)

 • One-sided facial paralysis or numbness

 • One-sided body paralysis, heaviness or numbness

 • Double vision or other visual disturbance

 You have to remember that when a nose bleeds, the source is the very tiny capillaries in the nasal cavity.

 They can rupture quite easily, even from hard nose blowing or allergies.